Cecilia (Simon & Garfunkel song): Background and recording

 The song's origins lie in a late-night party attended by the duo and friends.
 The song's rhythm was developed by Simon, Garfunkel, and Simon's younger brother, Eddie.
 They recorded it for fun utilizing a Sony tape recorder and employing reverberation.
 In doing so, they were able to synchronize their live rhythm with the reverberating sound on the recording.
 A friend grabbed a guitar, strumming and punctuating the rhythm with "aahs".

 Simon later found himself coming back to the tape and its infectious quality.
 While listening to the recording, he composed the song's guitar line.
 Simon found a section, the length of shortly over a minute, that he felt had a nice groove.
 He and producer Roy Halee made a loop of this section, which was not an easy task before the advent of digital recording.
 The duo later recorded additional elements of the song at Columbia Records' Gower Street location in Hollywood, typically used for string section recording.
 Simon & Garfunkel dropped drumsticks on the parquet floor, incorporating their sound into the track.
 In addition, Simon played random notes on a xylophone, as those elements would be compressed in the final version to where it would not be audible whether or not they were correctly played.
 Drums were played by veteran Wrecking Crew drummer Hal Blaine.

 The lyric "making love in the afternoon" was among Simon's most explicit at the time.
 Simon states in the 2011 documentary The Harmony Game that, during the song's initial success, he came upon a recently returned Vietnam War veteran.
-The man told Simon that soldiers heard the song and found it a sign of the country's changing mores.
+The man told Simon that soldiers heard the song and found it a sign of the country's changing morals.

 In 2008, Stephen Colbert facetiously asked Simon why the narrator of the song would need to get up and wash his face after making love.
 Simon replied, "Well, it's the '60s, so I can't remember."

+In 2023, during an interview on the Howard Stern Show, Simon mentioned that the opening of the song was not recorded on drums, and was actually 3-4 people hitting guitar cases near a Nagra over 8-9 minutes, which gave off the slapback.